Adam-Lehman/Adam-Lehman.github.io/index.md

 <embed src="Tutorial%20-%20Step%20by%20Step%20Process%20of%20a%20Project.docx.pdf"
   width="100%" height="500px" type="application/pdf">

+&nbsp;

+&nbsp;

+#### For my Remote Sensing class final project and subsequent presentation slides, I analyzed the Denver Metro Area to see how the vegetation has changed from 1991 to 2023.
+For this analysis, I gathered data from the USGS Earth Explorer with imagery from Landsat 5 and 8.
+Great care was taken to ensure the correct bands from each satellite were used to produce correct results as Landsat 5 and 8 have different band designations.

 [Remote Sensing - Denver Vegetation Change - Final Project (PDF)](Remote%20Sensing%20-%20Denver%20Vegetation%20Change%20-%20Final%20Project.pdf)

 <embed src="Remote%20Sensing%20-%20Denver%20Vegetation%20Change%20-%20Final%20Project.pdf" width="100%" height="500px" type="application/pdf">